 Napier scored 25 goals in 58 games for the Cumbrian side which attracted the attention of the Geordie giants at St James’ Park.
-They paid £18,000 for him in November 1965.
+He was still only 22 when they paid £18,000 for him.

-Chances were few and far between, though, and he made only nine first team appearances for Newcastle without scoring.
-Early the following season, Brighton – bottom of the league table at the time – paid £9,000 to bring him south and he made an instant impression, scoring twice on his debut in a 5-2 win over Peterborough.
+That move came early in the 1966-67 season when Brighton – bottom of the league table at the time – paid £9,000 to bring him south.
+He made an instant impression, scoring twice on his debut in a 5-2 win over Peterborough.

 It was the perfect start to what was to be the most successful period of his career.

-There was also the occasion when Napier was shaping to take a penalty against Preston in front of the South Stand and another signing from Newcastle, Alan Duffy, promptly stepped forward, pushed his teammate out of the way and took the penalty himself – and missed!
+• In a game against Preston, on 27 February 1971, when Napier was shaping to take a penalty in front of the South Stand, Alan Duffy, promptly stepped forward, pushed his teammate out of the way and took the penalty himself – and missed!

-The third recollection concerns a home game against Wrexham when Napier had been having a bit of an off day and the crowd were getting on his back.
+• The following season, in a home game against Wrexham, Napier had been having a bit of an off day and the crowd were getting on his back.
 Eventually manager Pat Saward subbed him off and, as he trudged towards the tunnel, rather than the polite applause that tends to accompany today’s substitutions there were lots of ironic cheers to greet his withdrawal.
 Napier responded by waving a two-fingered salute to all corners of the ground!
 I’m pretty sure nothing came of it although, of course, in this day and age he’d no doubt have been hauled before the powers that be.

 With Albion promoted, Saward knew he needed to strengthen the side and he clearly didn’t think Napier was up to playing at the higher level and put him on the transfer list.